romankempt/aimstools/docs/_build/html/_sources/intro.md.txt

 - On t3000, this one is "/chemsoft/FHI-aims/stable/species_defaults/"
 - On taurus, this one is "/projects/m_chemie/FHI-aims/FHI-aims_4_Roman/aimsfiles-master/species_defaults/"

 ## Requirements
 - [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) ase 3.18.1 or higher
 - [Space Group Libary](https://atztogo.github.io/spglib/python-spglib.html) spglib
 - [scipy](https://www.scipy.org/)
 - [seaborn](https://seaborn.pydata.org/)
+- numpy
+- pandas

+For simplicity, download my [ase-env](https://anaconda.org/romankempt/ase-env/files) from the anaconda cloud.
+This should contain all necessary libraries and a couple more.